armbian/build/documentation/user-faq.md

 Required condition:

+NAND:

- * kernel 3.4.x (some newer kernels might work too)
+ * kernel 3.4.x and NAND storage
- * NAND storage
+ * pre-installed system on NAND (stock Android or other Linux)

+SATA/USB:

+ * any kernel
  * pre-partitioned SATA or USB storage
- * system booted from SD card
- * root privileges

 Start the install script: